We provide members, policy-makers and other research stakeholders with opportunities to stay informed and engage in our science policy work.

 If you are a member or have an online account with the Society you can update your details to opt-in to receiving emails about our science policy work and opportunities to get involved.
 If you are a non-member, please fill in the form to receive emails about the Society’s policy activities, events and publications.

 Society members can access issues of Science in Parliament, the magazine of the Parliamentary and Scientific Committee.
-Please note this section is only available to Society members.

 Society staff and members organise and attend policy events and workshops that connect microbiologists, policy-makers and other stakeholders.